 - Tadakasana relieves in fatigue, headache and in insomnia also.

-- Beneficial for those who have B.P. problem as well as in back pain also.
+- Beneficial for those who have a B.P. problem as well as in back pain also.

 - Gives relief in back pain.